Degree Course: Sciences of Cultural Heritage

 (objectives)

-The English Language for Media and Communication course (class L-20) aims to train professionals capable of interacting with the world of contemporary communication, with particular attention to the visual, performative and media intertexts in English. .
+The English Language (class L-1) aims to train professionals capable of interacting with the world of contemporary communication, with particular attention to the visual, performative and media intertexts in English. .
 The course aims to provide students with an appropriate cultural education which will help them deal with the world of the creative industry, from advertising, film and video, and the visual and performing arts in general.

 |